grafana/jsonnet-libs/cloudflare-mixin/README.md

 - CloudflareUnhealthyPools: There are unhealthy pools.
 - CloudflareMetricsDown: Cloudflare metrics are down.

+Be sure to set `alertsMetricsDownJobName` to match your environment if using a different `Job` label than the default.

 Default thresholds can be configured in `config.libsonnet`.
 ```js
 {